Understand any PLC code in seconds.

 Paste your code

-Produce professional documentation with I/O tables, flowcharts and block descriptions.
-Ready for compliance audits.
+Professional documentation with I/O tables, timer lists and block descriptions.
+Ready for audits.

-Detect unused variables, inefficient logic, missing error handling and safety gaps.
-Get actionable recommendations.
+Detect unused variables, inefficient logic and missing error handling.

 Free PLC Tools